devops-ontap/cisco-fso-labs/Docs/Students/Day-1.md

 to the respective variables in the python script.

 Since the container is ephemeral, as soon as the code executes successfully, the container vanishes and is garbage collected.

+If you have successfully completed this module please ensure you check all the boxes and git commit and push your branch